sivasai07/sai_inf/README.md

 **Contact:**

-For any questions or feedback, please contact Gokul Thakral at divasai05@gmail.com.
+For any questions or feedback, please contact me at divasai05@gmail.com.